-CVD risk rises progressively with increasing Lp(a) levels (74,75), indicating a direct relationship between higher Lp(a) concentrations and elevated cardiovascular risk.
+CVD risk rises progressively with increasing Lp(a) levels [74, 75], indicating a direct relationship between higher Lp(a) concentrations and elevated cardiovascular risk.
 However, specific thresholds have been defined and implemented in practice to guide clinical management.
-Therefore, an Lp(a) level requiring clinical intervention is defined as \geq 30 mg/dL (\geq 75 nmol/L).
-Patients with Lp(a) levels between 30 and 50 mg/dL (75-125 nmol/L) fall into a grey zone (also called intermediate risk), and is influenced by both the test's accuracy and the individual's overall risk profile (45,56).
+Therefore, an Lp(a) level requiring clinical intervention is defined as $\geq$ 30 mg/dl ( $\geq$ 75 nmol/l).
+Patients with Lp(a) levels between 30 and 50 mg/dl (75-125 nmol/l) fall into a gray zone (also called intermediate risk), which is influenced by both the test's accuracy and the individual's overall risk profile [45, 56].
 Nonetheless, such individuals already face an elevated risk of adverse events and should be categorized as having moderate risk.

-High risk is associated with Lp(a) concentrations above 50 mg/dL (>125 nmol/L), particularly within the range of 50-180 mg/dL (125-450 nmol/L), while concentrations exceeding 180 mg/dL (>450 nmol/L) indicate very high risk (45,56).
-There is still an ongoing discussion on the importance of the grey zone in CVD risk prediction.
-Recent data from the STAR-Lp(a) study showed that the mean CAC-Score in those at low risk (Lp(a) <30 mg/dL)

-and patients in the grey zone was almost the same $(203.1\pm414.3 \text{ vs } 216.6\pm469.4)$ and essentially increased only for Lp(a) >50 mg/dL (125 nmol/L) (335.6\pm784.9) (76).
+High risk is associated with Lp(a) concentrations above 50 mg/dl (> 125 nmol/l), particularly within the range of 50-180 mg/dl (125-450 nmol/l), while concentrations exceeding 180 mg/dl (> 450 nmol/l) indicate very high risk [45, 56].
+There is still an ongoing discussion on the importance of the gray zone in CVD risk prediction.
+Recent data from the STAR-Lp(a) study showed that the mean CAC-Score in those at low risk (Lp(a) < 30 mg/dl) and patients in the gray zone was almost the same (203.1 ±414.3 vs. 216.6 ±469.4) and essentially increased only for Lp(a) > 50 mg/dl (125 nmol/l) (335.6 ±784.9) [76].

-Elevated Lp(a) levels of \geq 50 mg/dl (\geq 125 nmol/l) are estimated to affect over 1.5 billion individuals globally (2).
-Despite this high prevalence, testing for Lp(a) is conducted far less frequently than needed; in most of the countries, only few to several percent of patients are tested (77,78).
-A multicenter cross-sectional epidemiological study of 48,135 patients with a history of ASCVD revealed that Lp(a) levels were assessed in only a small proportion of cases (14%) (7).
+Elevated Lp(a) levels of $\geq$ 50 mg/dl ( $\geq$ 125 nmol/l) are estimated to affect over 1.5 billion individuals globally [2].
+Despite this high prevalence, testing for Lp(a) is conducted far less frequently than needed; in most countries, only a few to several percent of patients are tested [77, 78].
+A multicenter cross-sectional epidemiological study of 48,135 patients with a history of ASCVD revealed that Lp(a) levels were assessed in only a small proportion of cases (14%) [7].
 The prevalence of ASCVD is nearly three times greater in adults with Lp(a) levels above the 99th percentile compared to those with Lp(a) levels at or below the 20th percentile.
-Among individuals with very high Lp(a), including Lp(a) as a factor leads to the reclassification of one-third of patients in primary prevention and more than half in secondary prevention (79).
+Among individuals with very high Lp(a), including Lp(a) as a factor leads to the reclassification of one-third of patients in primary prevention and more than half in secondary prevention [79].
 Findings from Lp(a) registries highlight the importance of routine Lp(a) measurement, as elevated levels are prevalent among individuals at risk for CVD in primary and secondary prevention settings.
-This underscores the need for risk re-stratification and treatment optimization in such patients (3-5).
+This underscores the need for risk re-stratification and treatment optimization in such patients [3-5].